robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 Surely there will be bumps along the way but that sounds like a pretty great start!

-### Style and Script tags?
+### Style tags?
 Um, no thanks.

-Unfortunately it's a limitation of the HTML Import spec (which we haven't touched on) that external scripts and stylesheets are not currently supported in Web Components.
-In Polymer you can use <code>@import</code> to pull in external CSS but in native Web Components you're out of luck.
+Unfortunately <code>&lt;link&gt;</code> tags do not work inside of the Shadow DOM, which means the only way to pull in external CSS is through <code>@import</code>.
+In other words, <code>&lt;style&gt;</code> tags are—for the moment—unavoidable.

-Keep in mind that the scripts and styles we're talking about are relevant only to a component, whereas we've previously been trained to favor external files because they often affect our entire application.
+Keep in mind that the styles we're talking about are relevant only to a component, whereas we've previously been trained to favor external files because they often affect our entire application.
 So is it such a bad thing to put a <code>&lt;style&gt;</code> tag inside of an element, if all of those styles are scoped just to that one entity?
-Personally I think it's OK, but the option of external scripts would be very nice to have.
+Personally I think it's OK, but the option of external files would be very nice to have.

 ## Now it's your turn